orangebaron/samalws.com-3/README.md

 # samalws.com-3
-HOW ITLL WORK:
+HOW IT WORKS:
 - single page that loads other stuff on startup
 - URL = samalws.com?[page]
-- js script will pull page from pages/[page].html
+- js script pulls page from pages/[page].html

 # TODO
-- make cross site scripting not work
-- projects, thoughts on, links
 - ssh and ftp
 - pgp

+# later:
+- projects, thoughts on, links
+- ed
-- git
+- better password entry
+- make cross site scripting not work